 The primary difference between a heart attack and a cardiac arrest, the causes for each of the conditions and how a heart attack can be prevented are explained concisely by the cardiologists.

 What is a heart attack?

-The heart is supplied by two coronary arteries – left coronary artery and right coronary artery, and their branches.
+The heart is supplied by two coronary arteries – left coronary artery and the right coronary artery and their branches.
 A blockage in one of these branches leads to stoppage of blood flow to the heart muscle.
 This leads to a heart attack.